 - Water-based clay is not suitable for long projects due to its fast drying property

 Air-dry clay is usually water-based clay.
 As you can tell by the name, air-dry clay can be dried using the air around you, and it does not need to be kiln-fired.
-It cures in air, without the need for exposing the sculptures made with this type of clay to high temperatures.
+It cures in the air, without the need to expose the sculptures made with this type of clay to high temperatures.